espocrm/documentation/docs/user-guide/invoices.md

 ## Copying values from product to invoice item

 Field values can be transferred from a product to an invoice item upon product selection.
-Field names you want to be copied should coincide in Product and Invoice Item enities.
+Field names you want to be copied should coincide in Product and Invoice Item entities.

 You can select which fields you need to be copied at Administration > Entity Manager > Invoice Item > Fields > Product > Fields to Copy.